konsumer/mechmidi1/README.md

 ## build/install

 - order PCB & parts.
 Feel free to use whatever cheaper parts you can find.
 It pays to look around, especially with the OLED and LED chips.
-The keys are also totally up to you, but I recommend something clear, so the light shines through better.
+The key-switches are also totally up to you, but I recommend something clear, so the light shines through better.
 In addition to the [BOM](mechmidi1-bom.csv) you will need keycaps (again, clear looks nice)
-- solder components on board
+- solder components on board.
+2040 gets connected to `MCU` header.
+I included an extra header of `GND` and `5V` pins, so you can connect stuff without needing to splice the connection.
+- if you want oldschool MIDI, connect a board, like [this](https://www.amazon.com/ubld-itTM-Breakout-Board-Multi-Voltage/dp/B0BYMC926Z) to TX/RX on 2040 (see schematic)
+- if you want OLED screen, attach it to SDA/SCL on 2040 (see schematic)
+- if you want rotary encoders, connect to GPIO on 2040 (see schematic)
 - [install circuitpython](https://circuitpython.org/board/waveshare_rp2040_zero/) and any [libs](https://circuitpython.org/libraries) you need to RP2040 (I generally just start with a bundle)

 ### MIDI sequencer/conroller